 Drones1 are playing an increasing role in government service delivery.
 Potential uses include law enforcement, emergency and disaster management, infrastructure inspections and environmental monitoring.

-Queensland government agencies which capture video and audio recordings using a drone must ensure that their collection, storage, use and disclosure of the recording complies with the privacy obligations in the Information Privacy Act 2009 (Qld) (IP Act).
+Queensland government agencies2 which capture video and audio recordings using a drone must ensure that their collection, storage, use and disclosure of the recording complies with the Queensland Privacy Principles (QPPs) in the Information Privacy Act 2009 (Qld) (IP Act).

 Not all information collected by a drone will qualify as personal information.
-Personal information is any information about an individual who is or can reasonably be identified.2 If the information is not about a reasonably identifiable individual, it falls outside the definition of personal information and does not attract the protections afforded by the IP Act.
+Personal information is any information about an individual who can be identified.3 If the information is not personal information, it does not attract the protections in the IP Act.

 Florin Shire Council uses drones to survey its population of rodents of unusual size (ROUS), an invasive animal under the Fire Swamp Act 1987.
 While the information collected is about ROUS, it is subsequently matched with Council’s property records and used to identify individuals who are unlawfully keeping ROUS.
 Information that a resident has not complied with animal management legislation is the personal information of that individual.